The Auxiliary Lua API

 Status codes:

-if status is nil, the second parameter is the error message.
-The child process is immediately kill if any errors are detected.
+If status is nil, the second parameter is the error message.
+The child process is immediately killed if any errors are detected.

 Example: